Sunscreen-tech/Sunscreen/Tables_of_things.md

 ### Key sizes

-Precise sizes may vary with RNG.
-Some keys fail to generate for some poly degrees (marked as N/A).
+* Precise sizes may vary with RNG.
+* Some keys fail to generate for some poly degrees (marked as N/A).
+* Coefficient modulus is default for 128-bit security.
+* Plain modulus = 1,000,000.
+(Should have no effect)

 | Poly degree         | 1024     | 2048      | 4096       | 8192       | 16384        | 32768      |
 |---------------------|----------|-----------|------------|------------|--------------|------------|